sriharsh1104/react_udemy/README.md

 5. **OR Crop**: Use the crop tool to select a portion of the image
 6. Preview and download your processed image

+### PDF Editing
+1. Select "PDF Editor" tab
+2. Upload a PDF file by dragging it to the upload area or clicking to browse
+3. Click "📝 Add Text" or "🖍️ Add Highlight" to enter edit mode
+4. Click anywhere on the PDF to place your annotation at that exact location
+5. Repeat to add more annotations
+6. Navigate between pages if your PDF has multiple pages
+7. Download the edited PDF with all your changes

 ## Technology Stack

 - React 18
 - Vite
 - FFmpeg.wasm for client-side video processing
+- pdf-lib for PDF editing capabilities
 - Modern CSS with gradients and animations

 ## Notes